You started a blog, and one thing’s for sure –

 Does a blog niche really matter when you have a brand new blog?

-What to blog about is one of the toughest roadblocks new bloggers face when they want to start a blog.
-This is the one thing that can stop someone from ever trying to write a blog.
+Figuring out what to write about on your blog is one of the toughest roadblocks new bloggers face when they want to start a blog.
+This is the one thing that can stop someone from ever trying in the first place.

 And, it’s no wonder.